chaobrain/braintools/README.md

-## See also the brain modeling ecosystem
+## See the ecosystem

-We are building the brain modeling ecosystem: https://brainmodeling.readthedocs.io/
+``braintools`` is one part of our brain simulation ecosystem: https://brainmodeling.readthedocs.io/